mhagstrand/slate/source/includes/_api.md

 ### <span class="jumptarget"> Basic-Auth Apps </span>

 Basic Auth apps require the manual creation of an API token for each store, and are most useful for custom integrations for a single BigCommerce store.
 They use HTTP Basic Authentication, and communicate directly with the store's API endpoints.
-From the Control Panel of your sandbox store, you can [get the base path, user ID, and API token](#building-basic-auth-apps) that you need to start making calls.
+From the control panel of your sandbox store, you can [get the base path, user ID, and API token](#building-basic-auth-apps) that you need to start making calls.

 ## <span class="jumptarget"> About Client Libraries </span>